benking84/adk-trade/README.md

 ## Deployment to Google Cloud

-This project uses Google Cloud Build and Terraform for automated deployment.
+This project is deployed to Google Cloud using a CI/CD pipeline defined in `cloudbuild.yaml`.
+The pipeline automates the provisioning of infrastructure and the deployment of the financial advisor agent.

 ### How it Works

-The `cloudbuild.yaml` file defines a CI/CD pipeline that is triggered on pushes to the main branch.
-The pipeline performs the following steps:
+The pipeline is typically triggered on pushes to the main branch and performs the following steps:

-1.  **Enables Required APIs:** Ensures all necessary Google Cloud APIs are enabled for the project.
+1.  **Enable APIs:** Ensures all necessary Google Cloud APIs (Vertex AI, Cloud SQL, etc.) are enabled.
-2.  **Grants Permissions:** Grants the Cloud Build service account the necessary IAM roles.
+2.  **Grant Permissions:** Assigns necessary IAM roles to the Cloud Build service account to manage infrastructure and deploy the agent.
-3.  **Creates GCS Bucket:** Creates a Google Cloud Storage bucket to store the Terraform state.
+3.  **Create GCS Bucket:** Creates a Google Cloud Storage bucket to store the Terraform state and serve as a staging area for Agent Engine.
-4.  **Builds Docker Image:** Builds the application's Docker image.
-5.  **Pushes Image to GCR:** Pushes the Docker image to the Google Container Registry.
-6.  **Deploys Infrastructure:** Runs Terraform to provision the necessary infrastructure (Cloud Run, Cloud SQL, Secret Manager).
+4.  **Provision Infrastructure with Terraform:** Runs `terraform apply` to create:
+    *   A Google Cloud SQL instance with a public IP.
+    *   A database and user.
+    *   Secrets in Google Secret Manager for the database password and public IP address.
+5.  **Deploy to Agent Engine:** Runs a Python script (`deployment/deploy.py`) to package and deploy the agent code to Vertex AI Agent Engine.
+The agent code is written to securely fetch its database credentials from Secret Manager at runtime.

+### Manual Deployment & Testing

+You can also deploy and test the agent manually using the provided scripts.
+Ensure your local environment is authenticated with `gcloud auth application-default login` and your `GOOGLE_CLOUD_PROJECT`, `GOOGLE_CLOUD_LOCATION`, and a staging `GOOGLE_CLOUD_STORAGE_BUCKET` are set as environment variables.

+*   **Create/Update the Agent:** `poetry run python -m deployment.deploy --create`
+*   **List Agents:** `poetry run python -m deployment.deploy --list`
+*   **Delete an Agent:** `poetry run python -m deployment.deploy --delete --resource_id <AGENT_RESOURCE_ID>`
+*   **Test an Agent:** `poetry run python -m deployment.test_deployment --resource_id <AGENT_RESOURCE_ID> --user_id test-user`

 ### Triggering a Deployment